 Betsey Bayless is President Emeritus of the Maricopa Integrated Health System, Arizona's only public hospital system which is focused on community needs and the provision of primary care, specialized services, clinical research and medical education.

-Rich Boals is the President and Chief Executive Officer of Blue Cross Blue Shield of Arizona where he provides his strategic vision and expertise to guide the state's largest local health insurer.
+Rich Boals retired as the President and Chief Executive Officer of Blue Cross Blue Shield of Arizona where he provided his strategic vision and expertise to guide the state's largest local health insurer.

-Delia Garcia is the Director of Communications for Walmart, and is a leader in numerous community and charitable organizations.
+Mark Dewane is the Senior Vice President for RBC Wealth Management, and is a leader in numerous community and charitable organizations.

 Kathy Hancock is the executive director and chief administrator for Fennemore Craig, a multi-state regional full-service law firm, where she oversees the firm's 215 non-attorney personnel in six different offices in three states.